mozayed007/mozayed-blog/content/resources/Study Notes/DUL-Berkeley-SP24/Lec-8  LLMs.md

 	- X-axis Observations:
 		- There are some neurons can be used to control the output of the LSTM.
 	- Y-axis Observations:
-		- Number of LSTM's output that're either (+ve) or (-ve).
+		- Number of LSTM's output that're either (positive) or (negative).
-	- By controlling the values of certain neurons, you can influence the LSTM's generative output to generate either (+ve) sentiment or (-ve) sentiment in reviews.
+	- By controlling the values of certain neurons, you can influence the LSTM's generative output to generate either (positive) sentiment or (negative) sentiment in reviews.
 		- what a scary observation for product review batting 👾💀.

-- The model was able to comprehend human sentiment (+ve / -ve) by benefitting from more compute, that was a difficult language task back 7 years ago.
+- The model was able to comprehend human sentiment (positive / negative) by benefitting from more compute, that was a difficult language task back 7 years ago.
 - Visual heatmap of sentiment neurons' values was generated on top of a document composed of 6 random highly contrasted IMDB reviews:

 	![[Attachments/Visual-LSTM-Compute.png]]

-	-  Red for (-ve) and Green for (+ve) that was an advancement back in 2017.
+	-  Red for (negative) and Green for (positive) that was an advancement back in 2017.

 Then came a new proposed architecture called ***Attention,*** which scales much better than LSTMs.[[Transformers | Transformer models]] asymptotically outperformed LSTMs because of better use of context and specially when context window increases.
 	![[Attachments/Attention-beating-LSTM.png]]